ResearchObject/ro-terms/README.md

 This repository works in a first-come, first-serve basis.
 To

 1) Fork this repository
+2) Add a new folder for your namespace.
+Add a short README.md file with your name/project.
-2) Add your own terms.
+3) (Optionally) Add your own terms.
 Please make sure that each term has a label, definition and a domain and range if you are defining a property.
 If you create your own folder, please add a readme file stating the scope and maintainer of those tersm
 3) Open a pull request

 A maintainer from ro-terms will assess and merge the changes as soon as possible